top of page

 Payment Terms:

 Initial Payment is required before we start your project - payable into our Account.
 No exceptions.
-Fees relating to your project depending on the complexity going up from 68,000 euro price per Villa for our Architectural Design Package.
+Fees relating to your project depending on the complexity going up from 68,000 USD or Eeuro price per Villa for our Architectural Design Package.

 We do not work on projects with a build budget of less than $1,500,000 USD.